komasayuki/tracey/README.md

 Changes in this fork:
 - Support requirements definition in Markdown headings
 - `tracey generate` to export `tracey web` site as static HTML.
+- Support `impl.` / `verify.` requirement prefixes across coverage, dashboard, and tooling
+- Do not treat Markdown link text as requirement definitions
+- Allow underscores in requirement IDs

 ## Support requirements definition in Markdown headings